-Koh phi phi is an absolute must of Thailand.
+Koh Phi Phi is an absolute must of Thailand.
 It’s most well known for being the gateway to Maya Bay.
-My top reason to visit it though, is the color of the sea.
+My top reason to visit Koh Phi Phi though, is the color of the sea.
 I’ve never seen such a beautiful range of turquoises and greens in the sea water all within the same area.
 Most people complain that it’s too touristy and so busy that it’s not worth going.
 If you go in late April like I did, I assure you that you won’t have that problem.
 In fact I was a bit like, where’s everyone at?

-See below my bucket list items for the island, plus transport and accommodation tips!
+See below my bucket list items for the island of Koh Phi Phi, plus transport and accommodation tips!

 Take a boat day tour to Maya Bay & more!